yuvalaza/Project-Demo/README.md

 ## Unsupervised Feature Selection Methods

 ### Overview

+Unsupervised feature selection aims to identify features that capture the underlying structure of unlabeled data, facilitating tasks such as clustering, dimensionality reduction, and manifold learning.
+Without the guidance of a target variable, these methods must rely on the data's intrinsic properties to determine feature relevance.

 ### Key Approaches and Algorithms
 ### Differentiable Unsupervised Feature Selection based on a Gated Laplacian
 [Paper](https://arxiv.org/pdf/2007.04728.pdf)